-2019 STATISTICS
+2020 STATISTICS

-In terms of incidents involving a release or spill, Table 2 shows sour natural gas pipelines had the lowest incident release rate with a frequency of 0.17 per 1,000 kilometres.
-Pipelines conveying product labeled as 'Other' & 'Water' had five and seven release incidents each.
-The category 'Other' contains miscellaneous liquids and gases such as oil emulsion and can also include service liquids and gases such as water/methanol mix and inert nitrogen gas.
-Water products can be composed of various fresh water resources as well as produced water
+For incidents involving a release or spill, Table 2 shows the highest number of releases occurred on pipelines categorized as natural gas or other with eight incidents each.
+Adjusted for total length of pipelines, pipelines classified as other or water had the highest incident frequency per 1000 km of pipeline with 9.15 and 1.59, respectively.

+The category 'Other' contains miscellaneous liquids and gases such as oil emulsion and can also include service liquids and gases.
+Water products can be composed of various fresh water resources as well as produced water.